-You might hear the terms ‘hot and cold‘ wallets when it comes to Bitcoin and cryptocurrencies wallets.
-The difference between the two is that a hot wallets is connected to the Internet and ‘online‘.
+You might hear the terms ‘hot and cold‘ when it comes to Bitcoin and cryptocurrency wallets.
+The difference between the two is that a hot wallet is connected to the Internet and ‘online‘.

 And you can view your own storage of your Bitcoins the same.
 Some can be stored on an exchange or other cryptocurrency wallets like a web or desktop one.

-Where it’s easy accessible and you can more quickly send it to others.
+Where it’s easily accessible and you can more quickly send it to others.
 And a majority should be kept at a more secure wallet.

 Cold wallets are more secure

-A cold wallet, meaning a cryptocurrency wallet that is not connected to the Internet is more secure than a hot wallet.
+A cold cryptocurrency wallet is not connected to the Internet, thus making it less exposed to hacks and thieves and thus more secure than a hot alternative.

 A hot wallet can be breached, via a hack or other malicious attempts.
 You can run into some very advanced and clever hacks and scams these days.

-When you store your Bitcoins or cryptocurrencies using a cold wallet you can be much more calm knowing your coins are exposed to far fewer risks.
+When you store your Bitcoins or cryptocurrencies using a cold wallet you can be much calmer knowing your coins are exposed to far fewer risks.

 Private vs public keys